Table Of Contents

-EMI shielding gaskets are mechanical devices that help protect electronics from electromagnetic interference.
+An EMI shielding gasket is a mechanical device that helps protect electronics from electromagnetic interference.
 Traditionally, EMI shielding has been fabricated from metal sheets and formed into shapes that fit electronic housings or enclosures.
 Aluminum, copper, and steel are strong and rigid, but thin metal sheets can deform under the pressures that are required for sealing.
 Once metal EMI shields are deformed, they tend to remain in that shape and may allow leakage to and from electronic circuits.

 Today, EMI shielding materials include flexible metal screens, metal wires, and metal foams.
-Coatings made of metallic inks are also applied to the interiors of electronic enclosures to provide EMI shielding.
-Each of these shielding methods has its advantages, but particle-filled silicones combine the electrical properties of metals with the material properties of silicone rubber.
-For product designers who need to meet a variety of sealing and insulation challenges, silicones filled with metal or metal-coated particles are an excellent choice.
+Coatings made of metallic inks are also applied to the interiors of electronic enclosures to provide EMI shielding solution.
+Each of these shielding methods has its advantages, but particle-filled silicone combines the electrical properties of metal with the material properties of silicone rubber.
+For product designers who need to meet a variety of sealing and insulation challenges, silicone filled with metal or metal-coated particles are an excellent choice.

 For example, the EMI gaskets that are used in some ruggedized touchscreens are made of particle-filled silicones that attenuate EMI emissions, provide electrical conductivity, and ensure environmental sealing in conditions ranging from desert heat to arctic cold.
 These EMI shielding gaskets must cushion the device from mechanical shock and be soft enough to avoid interfering with the display's touch function.
 Material costs and ease-of-fabrication are also important for gasket designers in many different industries.

-Particle-filled silicones are used in some demanding applications, but can these conductive elastomers really meet all of your application’s requirements?
+Particle-filled silicones are used in some demanding applications, but can these conductive elastomers really meet all of your application's requirements?
 Are EMI shielding gaskets made of these materials cost-effective, and do particle-filled elastomers support design for manufacturability?
-Silicones resist sunlight, water, and a wide range of temperatures, but loading them with a high percentage of metal particles can have negative tradeoffs.
+Silicone resists sunlight, water, and a wide range of temperatures, but loading them with a high percentage of metal particles can have negative tradeoffs.

 For years, the filler material of choice for shielding silicones was silver-aluminum.
 The U.S. military's development of the MIL-DTL-83528 specification played an important role in this particle's popularity.
 When silver began approaching $50 per Troy ounce in 2011, however, the fact that these elastomers were specified on thousands of gasket drawings and prints became problematic.
 EMI gaskets made of silicones filled were pure silver were even more expensive.